BrickMMO/tasks/readme-files.markdown

 2. Each README.md file should include the following:

    - A main heading using a #
-   - A paragraph describinbg each repo
+   - A paragraph describing each repo

 3. Tryin adding the following: